 For decades, with support from our donors, Yosemite has partnered with the California Conservation Corps (CCC) to engage young adults (ages 18–25) in much-needed trail projects, as they spend a season working with and learning from world-class National Park Service crews.

 During five months of living and working in the park, corpsmembers improve dozens of miles of hiking terrain, starting in more developed frontcountry areas and then moving into the wilderness.
 They clear brush and fallen logs; repair damage, such as rain-carved ruts and failing tread; and construct rock walls, steps and drainage features — all while building teamwork and deep connections to the natural world.

 CCC crews play a key role in ensuring Yosemite’s trails can provide safe, enjoyable hiking experiences.
 Their work also helps prevent erosion, protect trailside vegetation, and encourage people to stay on designated routes, so they don’t inadvertently trample plants and soil.

 Along the way, corpsmembers hone restoration skills; learn about environmental science, geology and park history; and gain valuable experience that can help them in future careers.

-How your support helps: In 2020, your gifts will provide critical support to continue the Yosemite–CCC partnership and enable a crew of up to 15 young adults to complete a season of restoration work, skill-building and educational seminars in the Tuolumne River watershed.
+How your support helps: Your gifts provide critical support to continue the Yosemite–CCC partnership and enable a crew of up to 15 young adults to complete a season of restoration work, skill-building and educational seminars in the Tuolumne River watershed.
 With your support, the CCC Tuolumne crew will improve trails in and around Yosemite Valley and in the northern Yosemite Wilderness, fostering a sense of stewardship that will live on well after their season in the park.

 Partnering with Yosemite National Park and California Conservation Corps.